burakTuran00/DesertWar/README.md

 *** I've changed the name of project because of I didin't make some kind of metro.
 It costs a lot for me.

-Therefore, the name of the project did be Desert War.
+Therefore, the name of the project have happened Desert War.

 This game is in stage of prototype.
 I'm gonna enhance and add some features.